turnkeylinux-apps/syncthing/README.rst

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

 - Syncthing:

   - Installed from the `Stable Release Channel`_ via the official Syncthing apt package repository.

-  - Pre-configured for remote access.
+  - Pre-configured for remote access, with password set on firstboot.

-  - SSL pre-enabled (self signed certifcate).
+  - SSL/TLS pre-enabled - uses default system SSL/TLS certificate.

+  - Syncthing reverse proxied via Nginx:

+    - Port 80 redirects to port 443 (http -> https).
-  - Listening on Syncthing default port - 8384.
+    - Syncthing default port 8384 (http) redirects to 443 (https).

   - **Security note**: Updates to Syncthing may require supervision so they **ARE NOT** configured to install automatically.